 Errors and rework:

-At a conservative 1.5% exception rate across 28,000 total transactions, with $200 average rework cost, that’s ~420 exceptions x $200 = $84,000.
+At a conservative 1.5% exception rate across 28,000 total transactions, with $200 average rework cost (investigation time, credit processing, re-ordering), that's approximately 420 exceptions x $200 = $84,000.

 Maverick spend: